mseminatore/ann/README.md

 There are a few example projects included to help you familiarize yourself with the library and its usage.
 These are:

-* logic - a simple linear regression model for AND, OR, NOR logic
+* **logic** - a simple linear regression model for AND, OR, NOR logic
-* digit5x7 - multi-class image classification model for learning 5x7 character digits
+* **digit5x7** - multi-class image classification model for learning 5x7 character digits
-* save_test - demonstrates loading and testing a pre-trained model file
+* **save_test** - demonstrates loading and testing a pre-trained model file
-* mnist - model for the MNIST datasets (digit or fashion)
+* **mnist** - model for the MNIST datasets (digit or fashion)

 > Note that digit5x7 is not able to learn XOR.
 That is because XOR is not
 > a linearly separable function and therefore it cannot be learned using
 > a linear regression model.
-For XOR, a hidden layer is required.
+For XOR, a model with a hidden layer is required.

+The **logic** sample is a simple linear regression model with no hidden layer.
-The **logic** sample optionally takes the name of dataset on the command line.
+It optionally takes the name of dataset on the command line.
 Data files are provided for `AND`, `OR`, and `NAND`.
 For example:

 ```
 % ./logic or.csv
 ```

 The **save_test** sample reads in a previously trained network for the MNIST fashion dataset.
 It will load and create the network from the file `mnist-fashion.nna`.
 It then expects to find the test file `mnist-fashion_test.csv` in the current directory.

+The **digit5x7** sample is a multi-layer NN for image classification that learns a 1-bit color representation of 5x7 font digits.
+It has 35 input nodes, one per pixel, 48 hidden layer nodes and 10 output nodes.
+Once trained, noise is added to the training data and used as test data.

+The **mnist** sample is a multi-layer NN for image classification.
+It trains on all 60,000 images in the MNIST training database.
+Each image is 28 x 28 pixels in 8-bit grayscale.
+Once trained it tests against all 10,000 images in the MNIST testing dataset.

+> Note that due to large file size, the MNIST training data is not provided.
+A
+> link to download the files is provided below.

 # Machine learning Datasets